Find Grad Schools

 4 Yearly Graduations

 Marshall University is the 17th most popular school in the nation for students seeking a master's degree in quality control tech.
 The average in-state tuition for full-time undergraduates is $7,190 per year, while in-state graduate students, on average, pay $7,520 per year.
-The quality control tech program at Marshall University awarded 4 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 4 people received their master's degree in quality control tech from Marshall University.

 3 Yearly Graduations